Ryderagui/CarnivalPoker/README.md

 At the end of the round, the player's best trick is compared to the dealer's best trick and so forth, assigning points for each trick won.
 After 10 rounds, the game ends and the scores are compared, does the House always win?

+Technology:
+Canvas API to display the game board
+Webpack and Babel

 Features:
 (Bare bones)
 Player has a board of poker cards.